 The Chinese New Year, or Spring Festival, is an enormous celebration for Chinese people.
-The new year celebrations span 15 days from the date of the first full moon in a calendar year, and because it follows the lunar cycle, the New Year date is always changing.
-It usually falls somewhere between 21st January and 20th February each year, and in 2014 — Year of the Horse — the Chinese New Year date is January 31st.
+The New Year celebrations span 15 days from the date of the first full moon in a calendar year, and because it follows the lunar cycle, the New Year date is always changing.

 How is the Chinese New Year celebrated?